akka/akka-http/docs/src/main/paradox/common/http-model.md

 :   @@snip [CustomHeaderExampleTest.java]($test$/java/docs/http/javadsl/CustomHeaderExampleTest.java) { #header-value-pf }

-One can also directly extend @unidoc[CustomHeader] which requires less boilerplate, however that has the downside of
-@scala[matching against @unidoc[RawHeader]]@java[having to deal with converting @unidoc[HttpHeader]] instances scala[not working out-of-the-box, thus limiting its usefulness in the routing layer of Akka HTTP]@java[to your custom one].
+One can also directly extend @unidoc[CustomHeader] which requires less boilerplate, however that has the downside of matching against @unidoc[RawHeader] having to deal with converting @unidoc[HttpHeader] instances not working out-of-the-box, thus limiting its usefulness in the routing layer of Akka HTTP to your custom one.
 For only rendering such header however it would be enough.

 @@@ note { .group-scala }
 When defining custom headers, prefer to extend @unidoc[ModeledCustomHeader] instead of @unidoc[CustomHeader] directly